 "Possibly the best short story event in the South West" (Cheltenham LitFest), Stroud Short Stories is a short story live lit event held twice-yearly in Stroud.
-Our aim is to promote contemporary Gloucestershire writing.
+Our aim is to encourage and promote contemporary Gloucestershire writing.
 We are independent and non-profit making.
 SSS is run by short fiction author John Holland - www.johnhollandwrites.com

 Stroud Short Stories Event Sunday 26 Oct at SVA 80 people crammed into the SVA to hear ten of Gloucestershire's most talented writers read their superb stories.
 Thank you and congratulations to these brilliant authors.
 Here they are - in performance order -

 Philip Douch reads Trog and Kron Attempt to Re-fuel

 http://www.bbc.co.uk/programmes/p028g81l TIMING 1.16.51 to 1.30.27 Listen on iplayer to BBC Radio Gloucestershire interview with John Holland about Sunday's Stroud Short Stories event at SVA, John Street, Stroud.
 Doors 7.30 for 8.00 start. £5.
 Hear Philip Douch read the beginning of 'Trog and Kron Attempt to Re-fuel' which will be one of ten stories to feature on Sunday.
 Hear Friday's travel news too!